Backstreet Boy Nick Carter accused of raping teen in 2001

 The singer has not commented on the allegations, and his publicist has not returned KTLA’s request for comment.

-However, a “source close to Carter” told TMZ that “This accusation is categorically false, Nick is focusing on his family and mourning the death of his brother.”
+However, a “source close to Carter” told TMZ that the accusation “is categorically false, Nick is focusing on his family and mourning the death of his brother.”

 Carter’s younger brother, Aaron Carter, died last month at the age of 34.

 Carter has been accused of rape before.
-Singer Melissa Schuman said he raped her in the early 2000s, though the statue of limitations expired before charges could be filed.
+Singer Melissa Schuman claimed he raped her in the early 2000s, though the statue of limitations expired before charges could be filed.

 Carter denied raping Schuman.